+Student Name Class of

+Once rotations have been assigned it is the responsibility of the student to contact preceptors / rotation sites 4-6 weeks prior to start of rotation.
+Ask about specific requirements such as HIPAA training, immunizations, OSHA, CPR, background checks and what is specifically required, testing, etc.

-Student Name Class of . rotation.
-Ask irements such otation sites 4-6 weeks prior to start of R, background checks and what is Date of Contact Type of Rotation Rotation Block Site Name Contact Person Special Requirements
+Date of Contact Type of Rotation Rotation Block Site Name Contact Person Special Requirements